TheGamingMahi/TheGamingMahi/README.md

 - 👋 Hi, I’m @TheGamingMahi
 - 👀 I’m interested in Gaming and Programming
 - 🌱 I’m currently learning Lua and HTML
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Lua Projects
 - 📫 How to reach me Discord thegamingmahi or https://discord.gg/JtZ7K577Pt

 <!---